developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/setup/index.md

 The certificate file is needed to create the StageNow Installation Profile.
 <br><br>

-### Create Connection Profile
+### Server Connectivity Profile

-Create a StageNow connection profile to apply server settings in the app client for it to communicate with the server.
+Create a StageNow server connectivity profile to apply server settings in the app client for it to communicate with the server.
 The server configuration XML file is required, supplied by Zebra.

-<p>Steps to create a StageNow connection profile:</p>
+<p>Steps to create a StageNow server connectivity profile:</p>

 1. Open [StageNow](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) on a host computer.
 2. In the StageNow home screen, click **Create New Profile** from the left menu.